 There are many ways to trail your stop including using price structure as the price moves in your direction.
 Technical indicators that are often used are moving averages and even the ATR stop loss.

 When you combine these it helps ensure that traders maximize their profit potential while minimizing potential losses or giving back too many gains.
+My experience shows that setting profits at 1R (1 times your risk) has a high probability of being hit.
+Active management of trade in terms of stop-loss movement is advised.

 How To Close The Trade